raselratan/python-basic-to-advance/README.md

 ## Variable Scope

-a.
-Global Variable: Declared outside of functions and accessible globally.
+- Global Variable: Declared outside of functions and accessible globally.
-b.
-Local Variable: Declared inside a function and only accessible within that function.
+- Local Variable: Declared inside a function and only accessible within that function.

 # Example